learn-academy-2022-golf/golf-lecture-examples/RESTful-Routes.md

 Read -> Get ->
 > Index  : To send back the ENTIRE list/ all instances of data available for the model being queried
 > Show   : Sends back only ONE instance of the Model being queried

+Create -> Get ->
 > New    : Sends over and HTML Form allows the user to fill out data to send to the database
-> Edit   : Sends over and HTML Form allows the user to fill out data to send to the database that updates an   instance

 Create -> Post ->
 > Create : takes data and adds it to the database, creating a new instance in the database

+Update -> Get ->
+> Edit   : Sends over and HTML Form allows the user to fill out data to send to the database that updates an   instance

 Update -> Post, Put ->
 > Update : Overwrites existing instance in the database